Boost Your Cross-Platform Data and Engagement Strategy with Braze Connected TV Support

 - Track custom attributes and events related to Roku device usage, such as: watched content, viewing duration, and session start/top times

 Since 2017, we've been supporting integration of tvOS user data within Braze through our tvOS SDK, another software developer kit that can be incorporated into your brand's tvOS app.
-Braze clients who install our tvOS SDK can benefit from:
+Braze customers who install our tvOS SDK can benefit from:

 - Gaining insights into user engagement on this important emerging platform